MichaelWehar/ChessBrancher/README.md

 # To-Do List
 Suggestions:

-a.
-After every position if you can provide the move played, and the move number.
+A. After every position if you can provide the move played, and the move number.

-b.
-Highlighting the move played (from and to square) also would be nice.
+B. Highlighting the move played (from and to square) also would be nice.

-c.
-Listing which color has the next move.
+C. Listing which color has the next move.

 More Suggestions: